How to Merge Cells in Google Sheets (Easy Step-by-Step)

 Suppose you have the dataset as shown below, and you want to merge the header row that has the text “Store #”.

-Below are the steps to merge these cells:
+Below are the steps to merge the selected cells:

 1. Select the cells that you want to merge

-2. Click the Format option in the menu
+2. Click the Format option in the drop-down menu

 Click the format tab